mellaurie/tone/pages/02.may-2020/04.u2/_2-1/alert.md

 Whatever your guiding metaphor is, consider your first steps.
 What are the big ideas of your course?
 What are the needs of your students?

-As we move forward in course planning, select a course you'd like to focus on in these three weeks we have together.
+As we move forward in course planning, select a course you'd like to focus on in these few weeks we have together.
 What are your key needs as we map out your course?